aarondewindt/ooc/README.md

 Running the assignment code
 ===========================
 The assignment code can be started by running the `main.py` file in the `assignment_code` directory.
+Note that by default the script will only load in the last result and show them.
+To run the optimization code, change `only_show_results` in `main.py` to `False` before running.

 If the solver cannot find cplex it is possible to give it a path with the location of the **cplex interactive solver** executable.
 For example: